reduxjs/redux/docs/recipes/UsageWithTypescript.md

 2. Easy refactoring of typed code
 3. A superior developer experience in a team environment

 [**We strongly recommend using TypeScript in Redux applications**](../style-guide/style-guide.md#use-static-typing).
 However, like all tools, TypeScript has tradeoffs.
 It adds complexity in terms of writing additional code, understanding TS syntax, and building the application.
-At the same time, it provides value by catching errors early, enabling correct refactoring, and acting as documentation for existing source code.
+At the same time, it provides value by catching errors earlier in development, enabling safer and more efficient refactoring, and acting as documentation for existing source code.

 We believe that **[pragmatic use of Typescript](https://blog.isquaredsoftware.com/2019/11/blogged-answers-learning-and-using-typescript/#pragmatism-is-vital) provides more than enough value and benefit to justify the added overhead**, especially in larger codebases, but you should take time to **evaluate the tradeoffs and decide whether it's worth using TS in your own application**.